Pycord-Development/pycord/docs/application_commands.rst

     foo = bot.create_group()

-Only 2 options are allowed to be parsed in, your name and description.
+Options take two arguments, which are name and description.

 .. code-block:: python3

         "foo", "bar"

-Now your will want to use :class:`.command` with your list name, Full list of options and type hints are on :class:`Bot.slash_command`.
+Now your will want to use :class:`.command` with your list name, Full list of options and type hints are on :class:`.Bot.slash_command`.

 .. code-block:: python3